infamous55/cpp-notes/fundamentals/strings.md

 ### Useful Functions For Working With Strings

-A comprehensive list of methods belonging to a string object can be found [here](https://www.cplusplus.com/reference/string/string/).
+A comprehensive list of methods belonging to the string class can be found [here](https://www.cplusplus.com/reference/string/string/).